HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/administration.md

 # Administration

-Learn how to use the Portal administration portlets that are provided with HCL DX to do various day-to-day administration tasks.
+Learn how to use the Administration portlets that are provided with HCL DX to do various day-to-day administration tasks.

 ![Screen capture of the updated Administration section](../../assets/Enhanced_Practitioner_Studio_and_toolbar_Administration.png)